 The population of the entire MAPO planning area is about 61, 807.
 The population for the MAPO urban area is about 59,793 (American Community Survey 2017 5-year estimate).
 The planning area covers about 131 square miles.

 MAPO is an intergovernmental forum for communication and collaboration on local transportation issues.
 Having a variety of local representation at the table helps ensure that local transportation planning is continuing, cooperative, and comprehensive (3C).

-The MAPO’s Technical Advisory Committee (TAC) is made up of stakeholders and transportation professionals from the counties of Blue Earth and Nicollet, cities of Mankato, North Mankato, Eagle Lake, Skyline, townships, other stakeholders.
-Representation by MnDOT District 7, Region Nine, School District, Transit, MSU.
+MAPO’s Technical Advisory Committee (TAC) is made up of stakeholders and transportation professionals from the counties of Blue Earth and Nicollet, cities of Mankato, North Mankato, Eagle Lake, Skyline, townships, other stakeholders.
+Representation includes MnDOT District 7, Region Nine, School District, Transit, and Minnesota State University, Mankato.

 The TAC makes formal recommendations to the MAPO Policy Board, which is made up of elected representatives appointed by the MAPO’s member jurisdictions, listed below: